scious/documentation/docs/omnisearch/02--1.4.13/overview.md

 # Scious Search 1.4.13

 The following is documentation for Scious Search version `1.4.13`.
-Scious Search was renamed to Omnisearch in version `2.0.0`.
+Scious Search was renamed to "Omnisearch" in version `2.0.0`.

 ## Features